Suck It and See

-Musically, Suck It and See represents a departure for the band following the darker sound of its predecessor Humbug (2009), instead featuring guitar pop and psychedelic pop.
-The album's title, a British phrase meaning "give it a try", was viewed as provocative in the United States and subsequently censored in some locations.
+Musically, Suck It and See represents a departure for the band following the darker sound of its predecessor Humbug (2009), instead featuring a lighter guitar pop and psychedelic pop sound.
+It draws influences from post-punk, country music, surf rock, and glam rock.
+Its lyrical content features themes of romance, heartbreak, ageing, and loneliness, as well as several references to films and British colloquialisms.